Creating Unique Greeting Cards for Fun

 Step 5: Add more colors with different brushes, filling in some details here and there.

-Step 6: Fill in some spaces, adding more detail if you want to -- or stop painting if you think you're complete!
-Remember, PAINTING is just Phase 1 of our 4-P
+Step 6-A: Fill in some spaces, add more detail -- or stop painting if you're finished!
+Remember, PAINTING is just Phase 1 of our 4-Phase Process

 Step 7: Optional!
 Drying your painting so you can get on with Phase 2!